-This presentation will review an affordable metal printing technology with a focus on mechanical properties of as-printed parts produced on the Xact Metal XM200C 3D printer.
+This presentation reviews an affordable metal 3D printing technology with a focus on mechanical properties of as-printed parts produced on the Xact Metal XM200C 3D printer.

 A review of literature will include mechanical properties obtained from other metal powder-bed fusion printers.